Rodney King: Holliday's video

 Several "copwatch" organizations subsequently were started throughout the United States to safeguard against police abuse, including an umbrella group, October 22 Coalition to Stop Police Brutality.

-On September 19, 2021, Holliday died of COVID-19 complications at a hospital in Los Angeles.
+In 1992, these clips were added in the opening credits of Malcolm X. On September 19, 2021, Holliday died from complications of COVID-19.

 Post-arrest events

 Aftermath

 King was taken to Pacifica Hospital after his arrest, where he was found to have suffered a fractured facial bone, a broken right ankle, and multiple bruises and lacerations.
-In a negligence claim filed with the city, King alleged he had suffered "11 skull fractures, permanent brain damage, broken [bones and teeth], kidney failure [and] emotional and physical trauma".
+In a negligence claim filed with the city, King alleged he had suffered "11 skull fractures, permanent brain damage, broken [bones and teeth], kidney failure [and] emotional and physical trauma."
 Blood and urine samples were taken from King five hours after his arrest.
-The blood alcohol content from King's test samples was 0.075%, indicating that he was intoxicated as defined by California law, the legal limit being 0.08% at the time of his arrest.
+At this time, King's blood alcohol content was measured to be 0.075%.
+This indicated that King was intoxicated during the initial arrest as defined by California law, but with the samples taken after a five-hour delay, were then below the legal limit of 0.08%.
 The tests also showed traces of marijuana (26 ng/ml).
 Pacifica Hospital nurses reported that the officers who accompanied King (including Wind) openly joked and bragged about the number of times they had hit King.
 Officers obtained King's identification from his clothes pockets at that time.
 King later sued the city for damages, and a jury awarded him $3.8 million, as well as $1.7 million in attorney's fees.
 The city did not pursue charges against King for driving while intoxicated and evading arrest.
 District Attorney Ira Reiner believed there was insufficient evidence for prosecution.
 His successor Gil Garcetti thought that by December 1992, too much time had passed to charge King with evading arrest; he also noted that the statute of limitations on drunk driving had passed.